MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 ---
-title: "Example 7: Creating you own ItemModel by using the ItemModelView"
+title: "Example 7: Creating your own ItemModel by using the ItemModelView"
 date: 2025-06-03
 status: "OK"
 draft: false